lancexz/intime-install-manual/intime-install-manual.md

 <br><br>

 ## Config the teaching panel(The second robot of the dual-arm system configuration start from here)
-- Connect the teaching panel -> Turn on the controllor -> Don't need 'Easy settings'
+- Connect the teaching panel -> Turn on the controller -> Don't need 'Easy settings'
-  - If you encounter Error when power-on, please follow the steps in 'Error at RC8A robot Controller Power-on' paper sheet inside the manipulator delivery package.
+  - If you encounter an Error when power-on, please follow the steps in the 'Error at RC8A robot Controller Power-on' paper sheet inside the manipulator delivery package.
 - Setting(F6)
 	- Login（F1) -> Maintainer -> Password: `5596060`
 	- System info(F2) -> VRC Steeing(F6)
     	- If any of the following Slave motions does not exist, you need to change settings from WinCap III
         	- Check the IP address of the penal: Setting(F6) -> Communication and ...(F5) -> Network and commu(F2) -> Remember the IP address for next step(192.168.0.1 for example)
-        	- Find the license key and load WinCap III disk(Please make sure the language of this software is tha same as the language in the teaching panel.
-When you change language of the panel, keep the controllor turning on until the display of panel shows black-white-noise with loud fan noise, then you can reboot the controllor.
+        	- Find the license key and load the WinCap III disk(Please make sure the language of this software is the same as the language in the teaching panel.
+When you change the language of the panel, keep the controller turning on until the display of the panel shows black-white-noise with loud fan noise, then you can reboot the controller.
 The panel will automatically restart three times. ).
         	- DVD(`double click`) -> install -> Input the license key
         	- Connect PC and controllor using the individual single LAN port(below the emergency stop port, bottomleft position)
-        	- Change the IP address of the PC to the same local address with controllor(192.168.0.2), ping 192.168.0.1
+        	- Change the IP address of the PC to the same local address with controller(192.168.0.2), ping 192.168.0.1
         	- Start WinCap III -> `[0-operator]` -> login -> file -> new project -> select the second one(create a new project with information from the controllor), next -> project name: any, path: any, next -> input the IP address of the controllor, finish -> file -> save -> flie -> close
-        	- open the saved_project_folder/project_name_folder/Source File/
+        	- open the saved_project_folder/project_name_folder/Source Files/
             	- Copy 'ChangeAccessLevel.pcs' to the folder(TODO: 这一步把文件提前放公共U盘）
-          	- WinCap III -> file -> open project -> open the saved project file -> communication -> data something(the first one, Ctrl+T) -> leftside, program, click the 'ChangeAccessLevel.pcs', send(the teaching panel should under init interface, the main page, all blue interface)
+          	- WinCap III -> file -> open project -> open the saved project file -> communication -> data something(the first one, Ctrl+T) -> left side, program, click the 'ChangeAccessLevel.pcs', send(the teaching panel should be under init interface, the main page, all blue interface)
           	- Check No.370, 373, 378, 385 are all visible in the settings(If any of them are invisible)
-            	- Try to excute the manipulator with the teaching panel
+            	- Try to execute the manipulator with the teaching panel
             	- Init page(All blue)
+          	  	- Check F6 -> F5 -> F5 -> 370(Slave motion setting)/371(Slave motion sync option).
+If the values are 1, switch them to 0, and restart the RC8
                 	- F1 -> Check the 'ChangeAccessLevel.pcs' is loaded
                 	- F6 -> F5 -> F1 -> touch TP(Keep the key mode in `[MAN]`) -> OK, OK -> rotate the key to `[AUTO]`
                 	- F1 -> F4 -> select the first choice, OK(the numbers will change)
                 	- F6 -> F5 -> F1 -> rotate the key to `[MAN]` -> touch I/O, OK, OK
                 	- F6 -> Login（F1) -> Maintainer -> Password: `5596060`
               	- Check No.370, 373, 378, 385 are all available in the settings
-          	- Change the IP of PC back to automatically(dynamic IP)
+          	- Change the IP of the PC back to automatically(dynamic IP)
 		- No.370: Slave motion setting: `[Enable]`
 		- No.373: Communication cycle of Slave Motion: `[250us]`
 		- No.378: Slave Motion control mode: `[Velocity control]`
 		- No.385: Slave Motion control mode 2: `[pulse]`
-- Arm(F2)
+- Arm(F2) (Login with Maintainer first)
   	- SHIFT -> Maintenance(F6) -> CALSET(F7) -> Input number -> Copy numbers in CALSET collum to the 'Global.h' `CALSET_1[AXIS_NUM]` -> save the file and rebuild the program(Compile_ALL)
-- Turn off the controllor -> Disconnect the teaching panel and connect the plug
+- Turn off the controller -> Disconnect the teaching panel and connect the plug
 <br><br>

-## Config the EhterCat connection
+## Config the EtherCat connection
 Connect PC and Controller with LAN cable.
 For the controller, use the upper-left LAN port(EtherCat in), and then turn on the controller.

-Connect the EtherCat Studio license key to PC(For the second robot, you can skip)
+Connect the EtherCat Studio license key to the PC(For the second robot, you can skip)
 - `Double click` the installed Studio -> Browse -> Select the USB Key file
 <br><br>

 ## Start EtherCat Studio
 Slaves Library(`Right click`)
-- Open slaves library folder -> (TODO: 这一步把文件提前放公共U盘）Copy 'RC8 ECS MOTION V1.2.XML' from the already configed PC to this folder
+- Open slaves library folder -> (TODO: 这一步把文件提前放公共U盘）Copy 'RC8 ECS MOTION V1.2.XML' from the already configured PC to this folder
 - Reload -> The DENSO WAVE INCORPORATED
-Start Controllor
+Start Controller
-- File -> New Project -> Network card -> Select the port collect to the robot controllor(check in the network setting) -> Proces Image -> Create PI by tree view -> Attach Master(row manu icon) -> You can find Slave 1(RC8...) if nothing wrong -> OK
+- File -> New Project -> Network card -> Select the port collect to the robot controllor(check in the network setting) -> Proces Image -> Create PI by tree view -> Attach Master(row manu icon) -> You can find Slave 1(RC8...) if nothing wrong -> Auto Merge
-- State -> Click Init/Pre-Operational/Safe-Opeational/Operational one by one and check the Current/Requested states are same -> Detach Master(row manu icon) -> Export Master Configuation KPA(row manu icon) -> Save as 'RtEcHdr.xml' on desktop -> Move the file to 'C:Program Files(x86)/Micronet/RSIECAT/bin/NodeA/'(You need to create 'NodeB/' manually and copy 'ecatmkpa' from 'NodeA/' to 'NodeB/')
+- State(Icon) -> Click Init/Pre-Operational/Safe-Operational/Operational one by one and check the Current/Requested states are the same -> Detach Master(row menu icon) -> Export Master Configuration KPA(row menu icon) -> Save as 'RtEcHdr.xml' on desktop -> Move the file to 'C:Program Files(x86)/Micronet/RSIECAT/bin/NodeA/'(You need to create 'NodeB/' manually and copy 'ecatmkpa' from 'NodeA/' to 'NodeB/')
 - Close EtherCat Studio
 <br><br>

 ## Start INpass(Bridge between Windows and INtime ports)
-- Next -> Next -> Choose the port which connected to the robot(check in the network setting) -> Next -> 'Pass to INtime with MSI', select the current node -> Next -> EtherCAT ->Next ->Next-> OK(Reboot automatically)
+- Next -> Next -> Choose the port connected to the robot(check in the network setting) -> Next -> 'Pass to INtime with MSI', select the current node -> Next -> EtherCAT ->Next ->Next-> OK(Reboot automatically
 - INtime configuration -> Node Management -> NodeA -> Auto Load -> Add ->Title:'RSI-ECAT-Master', Path:'C:Program Files(x86)/Micronet/RSIECAT/bin/RtEcHdr.xml'(Not the same one with the one we save), Click all the optional boxes -> OK -> Save -> Close the Node Management
--  (TODO: 这一步把文件提前放公共U盘）Copy 'EtherCAT_API-Library' folder from the already configed PC to 'C://'
+-  (TODO: 这一步把文件提前放公共U盘）Copy the 'EtherCAT_API-Library' folder from the already configured PC to 'C://'
 <br><br>

 ## Test
-Start the program .NET -> Test the robot motion. -> `Check the init position of robot using the simulation first!`
+Start the program .NET -> Test the robot motion. -> `Check the init position of the robot using the simulation first!`

-If every thing is okay, congratulations!
+If everything is okay, congratulations!

 <br><br>

 # Config the INtime license server
 Check the Windows version corresponding to the version of INtime.

-Change the Setting of this PC and make sure it will not sleep to keep the connection between Server PC and Client PCs
+Change the Setting of this PC and make sure it will not sleep to keep the connection between the Server PC and the Client PCs

 ## Install INtime
 Load Installation Disk
 - `Double click` the DVD -> Start without ... -> Start without ... -> Confirm
 - `Right click` the DVD -> Open
-    - NetUtil -> Server -> setup(doubleclick) -> keep default option and install
+    - NetUtil -> Server -> setup(`double click`) -> keep default option and install
 	- copy files 'WlmAdmin, Isapiw32.dll, Isusage' to 'C:/Users/INtimeServer(PC_NAME)'

 Load License Files Disk and USB Key